CarawaysClass/carawaysclass.github.io/itse1311/md/itse1311-syllabus.md

 ## Required Materials

 <img style="float: right; margin: 20px;" src="https://carawaysclass.com/wp-content/uploads/2016/01/learning-web-design-300h.jpg" width="200px" alt="book cover photo">
-To be successful in this class, the student must have access to the textbook:<a href="https://carawaysclass.com/book/learning-web-design-a-beginners-guide-to-html-css-javascript-and-web-graphics/" target="_blank">Learning Web Design: A Beginner’s Guide to HTML, CSS, JavaScript, and Web Graphics</a>
+To be successful in this class, the student must have access to the textbook:<a href="http://amzn.to/1MZOXvi">Learning Web Design: A Beginner’s Guide to HTML, CSS, JavaScript, and Web Graphics</a>

 4th Ed.
 by Jennifer Niederst Robbins
 O’Reilly, 2012
 ISBN: 978-1449319274

-The book may be purchased (and even rented) from <a href="amazon.com" target="_blank">amazon.com</a> or other retail booksellers.
+The book may be purchased (and even rented) from <a href="http://amzn.to/1MZOXvi" target="_blank">amazon.com</a> or other retail booksellers.

 ## Instructor Guidelines and Policies

 ### Communication
-We will use <a href="https://slack.com" target="_blank">slack.com</a> as our primary method for student-professor and student-student communication.
+Outside of the classroom, we will use <a href="https://itse1311-sum17.slack.com" target="_blank">slack.com</a> for most student-to-professor and student-to-student communication.
 Slack is an online communication tool that allows team members or students in a class to stay in contact with each other.
 Using Slack, you can hold a direct conversation with your instructor, share an idea with one of your classmates, or enter into a discussion with a group of your classmates.

 ### Emailing Your Instructor
-As an alternative to <a href="https://slack.com" target="_blank">slack.com</a>, you may wish to email your instructor.
+In some instances you may wish to email your instructor.
 If you do choose to use email, be sure to include your name, course name, and course number in the email.
 Keep the body of your message brief, and to-the-point.
 Here is an example of a good email:

 <blockquote>
 Professor Caraway: